Temporary Amendments to PTO Policy and Holiday Schedule

 Due to the impact of COVID-19 and in effort to provide greater flexibility, the Office of Human Resources has approved a temporary adjustment to how Intermittent Family Medical Leave (FML) is administered.
 This adjustment will be available through December 31, 2021.
 This temporary exception will allow employees to take Intermittent FML related to the birth, adoption or placement of a child for foster care as unpaid time off even if they have a Paid Time Off (PTO) balance.

 For example, an employee with a PTO balance of 29 days would be able to take an unpaid intermittent FML day related to the birth of a child without being required to use any of their available PTO.

-Currently, Intermittent FML must be used in tandem with available PTO until the PTO balance is 5 days or less.
+Currently, Intermittent FML must be used in tandem with available PTO until the PTO balance is five days or less.
 Then, employees can take Intermittent FML unpaid.

 COVID-19 Floating Holidays

 Three new COVID-19 floating holidays* have been granted to all full-time staff members who are eligible for floating holidays and who are employed as of the effective date of November 23, 2020.

 Part-time exempt and non-exempt benefits eligible staff members received a lump sum payment of $300 in mid-December 2020.
 This is considered an advance payment for you to take up to three unpaid days from November 23, 2020 through December 31, 2021, but please note that you are not required to take the time off.
 Work with your supervisor if you wish to schedule the time off.